monkeyman192/NMSDK/README.md

 ### Credits

  - Primarily coded and maintained by monkeyman192.
- - All functionality for extracting data from blender provided by Gregkwaste.
+ - Original functionality for extracting data from blender provided by Gregkwaste.
  - Thanks to GmrLeon for their assistance in converting structs to python for the entity construction.
  - And big thanks to MsrSgtShooterPerson for the fantastic banner!
+ - Thanks to everyone in the [NMS Modding discord](https://discord.gg/22ZAU9H) who has helped bug fix.